OpenNebula/docs/source/management_and_operations/vm_management/vcenter_vms.rst

 OpenNebula gathers disks monitoring info for each VM providing metrics like the rate of reading/writing data to the VM's virtual disks and the read/write IOPS.
 Real-time data is retrieved from vCenter thanks to the Performance Manager which collects data every 20 seconds and maintains it for one hour.

-.. important:: OpenNebula requires that you set the right Statistics Level so disk metrics are generated and stored by vCenter.
-Increasing the statistics level implies that more space is needed to store metrics so check that you have enough storage before changing the level.
+.. important:: OpenNebula requires that you set the right Statistics Level in vCenter so disk metrics are generated and stored.
+Increasing the level implies that more space is needed to store metrics so check that you have enough storage before changing the level.

 vCenter Statistics level for 5-minutes data must be set to 2.